crybx/logichroma/how-to-play-multiplayer-IIS-Express.md

 # How to play multiplayer using IIS Express

+Original instructions from [Accessing an IIS Express site from a remote computer](https://johan.driessen.se/posts/Accessing-an-IIS-Express-site-from-a-remote-computer/).
+Copied here in case of future broken links.

 ## 1 – Bind your application to your public IP address

 Normally when you run an application in IIS Express, it’s only accessible on http://localhost:[someport].
 In order to access it from another machine, it needs to be bound to your public IP address as well.